Follow the links below for individual policies.

 d) If an employee within the SGEU Bargaining unit waives his or her right to Union representation, the employee must sign a waiver stating such.

-e) The employee is encouraged to use the Employee Family Assistance Program (EFAP), particularly if the behavior or performance may be resulting from personal circumstances.
-This should include providing the employee with the number for EFAP [(306) 787-7567 or 787-7563].
+e) The employee shall be advised regarding the Employee Family Assistance Program (EFAP).
+This should include providing the employee with the number for EFAP [1-844-880-9142].
 An employee is not required to reveal the nature of personal circumstances to the Manager.

 f) Depending on the nature of the misconduct, the Manager may speak to witnesses;

 g) The Manager makes notes of the interviews.
 These notes are not placed in the employee's personnel file, but are kept by the Manager in a secure, confidential manner for future reference should the behavior/performance continue;

 h) After taking into account all information, including the employee's version of events and the advice of the HR Consultant, the Manager determines the appropriate leave of discipline (if any).

 2. All discipline includes: